simgroep/concurrent-spider-bundle/README.md

 ### Configuration

-No configuration is mandatory but the following configuration is optional:
+Minimal configuration is necesarry, the crawler needs to know how your mapping is in Solr so that it can saves documents.
+The only mandatory part is "mapping".
+Other values are optional:

     simgroep_concurrent_spider:
         http_user_agent: "PHP Concurrent Spider"